A Look At The Richest Female Badminton Players In The World

 Net worth in 2023: USD 6 million

-PV Sindhu has won five medals at the BWF World Championships so far, in the process becoming only the second woman after China’s Zhang Ning to win five or more medals in the competition.
-She also won the BWF World Tour Finals in 2018, and to date, remains the only Indian shuttler to win the season finale title.
+PV Sindhu has won five medals at the BWF World Championships so far, becoming only the second woman after China’s Zhang Ning to win five or more medals in the competition.
+She also won the BWF World Tour Finals in 2018, and to date, remains the only Indian shuttler to do so.

 According to a report by CAknowledge, PV Sindhu, as of September 2023, has a net worth of USD 6 million (approximately), becoming the richest female badminton player in the world.
 Forbes also featured her in its list of The Highest-Paid Female Athletes in 2018, 2019, 2021 and 2022.